opensearch-project/opensearch-net/USER_GUIDE.md

 ### Connecting

-Connecting using the low-level client is very similar to how you would connect using OSC.
-In fact, the connection constructs that OSC use are actually OpenSearch.Net constructs.
+Connecting using the low-level client is very similar to how you would connect using OpenSearch.Client.
+In fact, the connection constructs that OpenSearch.Client uses are actually OpenSearch.Net constructs.
 Thus, single node connections and connection pooling still apply when using OpenSearch.Net.

 ```csharp
 var node = new Uri("http://myserver:9200");